Kylie Jenner Turns Into ‘Monster’ On ‘Life Of Kylie:’ TV Show Cancellation Rumors Soar As Ratings Fall

 Kylie Gets Extra-Cranky On Camera

-But Jenner isn’t much of a princess on the upcoming episode of Life Of Kylie.
+Jenner isn’t much of a princess on the upcoming episode of Life Of Kylie.
 Noting that most people get somewhat cranky when they’re hungry, Hollywood Life dished up a sneak peek of the reality TV show that demonstrates how Kylie turns into a bratty “monster” when she’s in need of food.

 “Kylie Jenner…throws a fit at the dinner table when she finds out she can’t eat anything being served!”